mortie23/sas-geocode/README.md

 ## Prereqs

-### Using WPS to replacate SAS runtime
+### Using WPS to replicate SAS runtime

 You may have an enterprise instance of SAS and an Enterprise instance of ESRI APIs, but want to develop offline a solution.
 ESRI have free APIs for development use.
 SAS has SAS university, or you can use WPS.

-Get the comminity edition.
+Get the community edition.

 [Download](https://www.worldprogramming.com/try-or-buy/editions/)